PzAz04Maus/Abiogenesis/_Project Overview/_Overview.md

 As of the moment, the government is saddled with the dual tasks of forming a National Recovery and an arrears of debts and losses it racked, in man, machine, and infrastructure.
 The end of federal social security, Rationing and conscription form the new normal as the Federal government pulls back from daily life to save for the unfulfilled National Recovery plans.

 The landscape of post-de Kuiper America is littered with scrappy enterprises, liquidation startups, impoverished regulators and flimsy answers.
 It is a new age of the entrepreneur as many of economic champions or core pillars of the economy disappeared almost overnight.
+## A nearly averted apocalypse
+On the precipice of darkness and light; An oppressive, gothic environment is hidden just outside the borders of society

 ## Knowledge Gap
 While the physical effects  of the de kuiper event was a baleful swan of tragedy, its repercussions have become far more disturbing for the future of human life on earth.
 In one brief instant of history, the gap between the human experience of the universe and understanding was torn apart in an unrecognizable mess of contradiction and the 'paranormal.''